There’s a kind of love that feels nice…

 or

-Love that risks the hard conversation—uncomfortable but knowing the peace might need to break so a person can be saved.
+Love that risks the hard conversation—uncomfortable but knowing the peace might need to break so a person can be saved, so they can quit doing the things that are harmful to them mentally and physically.

 Daniel 4 shows us the difference.